 There are actually a few different beaches in town.
 Sanur Beach is the most central (click here for directions), and other beaches in the area include Sindhu, Karang, and Mertasari.
 There are tons of options for places to stay, shop, eat, and drink here, making Sanur a very convenient base.

 8. Jimbaran Beach

-This next Bali beach is definitely the easiest one to reach from the airport.
+This Bali beach is also the easiest one to reach from the airport.
 In fact, Jimbaran Beach starts just south of the runway.
 You can be chilling on the beach with a cold one in hand in no time!